 You know that feeling where you save the best for last?
 I'm not sure if this is the same thing, but it's like I'm waiting for something that seems special enough to break these out.
-Finally, for my birthday party last week, I decided to let myself play with one single brush: the Botan.
+Finally, for my birthday party last week, I decided to let myself purchase one single brush: the NARS Botan.

 If you've ever worried about your powder looking cakey, or -- a more relevant, modern worry -- that your HD powder will flash white in photographs, worry no more.
 I've been playing with the E.L.F.
 HD powder lately and while I've read some reviews that it can cast a weird, ghostly paleness when subjected to flash photography.

 I hadn't tested this theory (weirdly enough, I'm not a photo person), but there'd been a few times when I'd applied the powder and felt that it had paled me up a little.
 On my birthday, I used the Botan brush to blend it out and the powder disappeared into all the invisible goodness it was supposed to!
 I even used it with that Victoria's Secret technique I mentioned in this post where I blended my powder and bronzer together, and the results were SEAMLESS.

 Again, not a photo person, so I don't actually have any photos from that night to prove to you how beautiful it was, but watch for it in an upcoming tutorial/video!
 I will, however, bombard you with photos of the actual brush.